What happens in Northern Virginia when the lease term ends?

 During vacancies we will either put the utilities in our name or in the landlord's name.

-a handy reference for landlords in Northern Virginia
+a useful reference for rental investors in Northern Virginia

-- Before you lease out your rental in Northern Virginia
+- Before you lease out your property in Northern Virginia

 - Collections and evictions